The AK74U: Russia’s Compact Assault Rifle

 Agility

-The ultra-compact size coupled with the folding stock make the AK-74U exceptionally agile and handy in tight spaces.
+The ultra-compact size coupled with the folding stock makes the AK-74U exceptionally agile and handy in tight spaces.
 This is its biggest advantage.

 Simplicity